LeonardoMadona/LeonardoMadona/README.md

 Hi, I’m @LeonardoMadona

-I’m a game developer focused mostly in Tech Art stuff.
-I'm interested in creating new experiences and exploring new concepts.
+I’m a game developer focused mostly in technical art stuff.
+I'm interested in creating new interactive experiences and exploring new concepts, by either creating what would be considered as a usual game or something more abstract.

 Reach me at leonardomadona@gmail.com